Coronavirus digest: Italy, Netherlands, Belgium ban UK flights over new COVID strain | DW | 20.12.2020

 Prime Minister Mark Rutte's Cabinet said that other forms of transport were still under review.

-On Sunday, Italy also announced it is suspending flights from the UK "to protect Italians'' from the new coronavirus variant.

-Foreign Minister Luigi Di Maio tweeted that the government was preparing a measure that would block flights.
-It was not immediately clear when the measure would it would take effect.

-Belgium on Sunday also banned flights and trains from the UK for the same reason.
+On Sunday, Belgium also banned flights and trains from the UK for the same reason, the AFP news agency reported.

 Prime Minister Alexander De Croo said he was issuing the order for 24 hours starting at midnight "out of precaution."